Piazza Navona (Navona Square), Rome

 Piazza Navona (Navona Square), Rome (must see)

 Navona Square, one of Rome’s most iconic places, is built on the site of the ancient (1st-century AD) Stadium of Domitian.
-The stadium’s elongated oval shape defines the square’s layout, originally designed for Roman games (or agones).
+The stadium’s elongated oval shape defines the square’s layout, which was originally designed for Roman games (or agones).
 Over time, the name evolved from Circus Agonalis (which means “competition arena”) to Navona.
 After the fall of the Roman Empire, the stadium fell into ruin and was quarried for materials, leaving few remnants today.

 In the late 15th century, Navona Square was designated a public space when the city market moved there from Capitoline Hill.
 It became a celebrated example of Baroque architecture and art during the mid-17th century under Pope Innocent X, whose family property, the Pamphili Palace, overlooks the square.
 The latter also features several masterpieces, including Gian Lorenzo Bernini’s Fountain of the Four Rivers at its center, crowned by the Obelisk of Domitian.
 The renowned Church of Saint Agnes in Agone with its impressive dome further highlights the area's artistic significance.
-Also noteworthy is the Braschi Palace, presently home to the Museum of Rome, and the Cupis Palace, which now offers pre-booked accommodations.
+Also noteworthy are the Braschi Palace, presently home to the Museum of Rome, and the Cupis Palace, which now offers pre-booked accommodations.

 Navona Square is also home to two additional fountains.
 The Fountain of the Moor, at the southern end, was originally sculpted by Giacomo della Porta in 1575, with Bernini adding a statue of a Moor wrestling a dolphin in 1673.
 At the northern end, the Fountain of Neptune, also by della Porta (created in 1574), gained its central Neptune statue in 1878.

-The square has a rich cultural history, hosting theatrical performances and festivals, including a popular Christmas market held annually, from December to January.
+The square has a rich cultural history, hosting theatrical performances and festivals, including a popular annual Christmas market, from December to January.

 Navona Square made an appearance in several movies, including “Angels & Demons” (of 2008, starring Tom Hanks), “Yesterday, Today and Tomorrow” (with Sophie Loren, made in 1964), and “The Talented Mr. Ripley” (directed in 1999 by Anthony Minghella, featuring Matt Damon).
 The atmosphere in Navona Square exudes a cool and relaxed vibe which, complete with its cinematic and architectural appeal, makes it an ideal spot for photography.